-E.5.
+E.S.
 State which risks, including tax compliance risks, have materialised during the year:

-During 2018 no material or extraordinary risks materialized, beyond those included in the Directors' Report and the Notes to the Financial Statements.
+During 2019 no material or extraordinary risks materialized, beyond those included in the Directors' Report and the Notes to the Financial Statements.
 The main risks that may affect the achievement of business goals are managed actively by the organisation, while minimising any adverse risks faced by the Group.
 In general terms, the Group's business and regional diversification assists in reducing any impacts on the Company's equity due to risk exposure.

-The exchange rate risk to which the Company is exposed due to its international operation is managed in accordance with the Market Risk Policy, approved by the Board of Directors in this fiscal year, which basically provides for the establishment of financial or natural hedges, constant monitoring of fluctuations in exchange rates and other measures to mitigate such risk.
-However, during this year, the depreciation of the Brazilian real has had a negative impact on the Company's equity.
+The foreign currency risk to which the Company is exposed due to its operations in the international sphere is managed in accordance with the Market Risk Policy approved by the Board of Directors in 2019, which envisages various strategies aimed at reducing this risk such as the establishment of financial or natural hedges, ongoing monitoring of fluctuations in exchange rates and other complementary measures.